togrupe/dlive-midi-tools/README.md

 blue, red, light blue, purple, green, yellow, black, white

 ## Settings on the dlive console
-The Midi Channel setting on dlive under `Utils/Shows -> Control -> Midi` has to be: `12 to 16`, which is default.
+The Midi Channel setting on dlive under `Utils/Shows -> Control -> Midi` should be be set to : `12 to 16`, which is default.

-If you want to change the preconfigured Midi port, you can set the field: `midi_channel_number` in the file: dliveConstants.py according to your dlive settings.
+If you want to change the preconfigured Midi port, you can change it in the Graphical User Interface according to your dlive settings.

 ## Default ip and port
 The default dlive mixrack ip address is: 192.168.1.70.
 This IP-Address is preconfigured in the scripts.
-If you want to change it, you can edit the field `ip` in the file: dliveConstants.py or during runtime within the GUI.
+If you want to change it, you can edit the field `ip` in the file: dliveConstants.py or during runtime within the Graphical User Interface.

 Please make sure that your ethernet or Wi-Fi interface has an ip address in the same subnet. e.g. 192.168.1.10